pygame-community/pygame-ce/docs/reST/c_api/event.rst

    creation of the dictproxy instance, and when it is freed.
    Just like the SDL ``SDL_PushEvent`` function, returns 1 on success, 0 if the event was not posted due to it being blocked, and -1 on failure.

+.. c:function:: PyObject* pgEvent_GetClass(Uint32 type)

+   Returns a python class object correlated with the given event type - object is returned as a new reference.
+On error returns NULL and sets python exception.
+   Same as calling ``pygame.event.event_class(type)`` in python.